Operation 1111: Post-fighting

 In early March it was reported that most homes of those who fled the fighting had been looted in Loikaw.
 There were also reports of trials of Loikaw University personnel for having colluded with the regime, including Loikaw University Rector U Aung Khin Myint.

 Karenni State Interim Executive Council has begun to consolidate control over parts of Kayah State.
-In January 2025 it was reported that the new interim government has begun collecting taxes on township level.
+In January 2025 it was reported that the new interim government had begun collecting taxes at the township level.

-By July 2024, it was reported that an anti-junta law enforcement agency, the Karenni State Police, were attempting to deal with sex crimes.
+By July 2024, it was reported that an anti-junta law enforcement agency, the Karenni State Police, was attempting to deal with sex crimes.

-A total of 365 cases of war related sexual violence has been documented by Women's League of Burma in Karenni State, by mid 2025 since the coup start.
+A total of 365 cases of war-related sexual violence have been documented by the Women's League of Burma in Karenni State, by mid 2025 since the coup start.

-In now Junta held Loikaw, as of January 2025, the local Military council have started issuing confiscation threats for vacant homes.
+As of January 2025, the local Military council have started issuing confiscation threats for vacant homes.
 While gender based violence has been brought to the attention of Karenni State Interim Executive Council.

 The KSIEC has begun to issue residency cards to its citizens.

 Due to gambling crackdowns elsewhere in Myanmar, part of the gambling business is shifting to the southern Shan.

 DVB, in an interview with Khun Bedu, said the KSIEC has built up a civilian administration, with departments for "youth, education, health, economy, and more."
 Stating also that they are aiming to hold elections in 2026 and have conducted a population census, with taking Loikaw not being a prerequisite for elections.

 In May 2025, counterfeit cash is reportedly on the rise in Karenni State.

 The Junta and the people's militia is cracking down on unlicenced vehicle owners in Tatmadaw-held Loikaw as of June 2025.

-Resistance held Karenni areas are suffering severe fuel shortages and the KSIEC is promising a crackdown on price gouging.
-In July 2025, Tatmadaw is allowing residents to return to areas of Loikaw, previously inaccessible to them.
+Resistance-held Karenni areas are suffering severe fuel shortages and the KSIEC is promising a crackdown on price gouging.
+In July 2025, the Tatmadaw is allowing residents to return to areas of Loikaw, previously inaccessible to them.
 They report having to pay 50,000 kyats for mine clearing in the wards, without any sign of there having been any mine clearing or mines.
 With looting also reported.

-In October 2025, Marwi deputy commander-in-chief of KNDF called for a United Karenni State Army.
+In October 2025, Marwi, the deputy commander-in-chief of KNDF, called for a United Karenni State Army.
 Its goal would be to unify all Karenni armed groups into one army.

 In late October, Tatmadaw is announcing elections will be held in four townships of Karenni State, Demoso, Hpruso, Bawlakhe and Loikaw Townships.
 With opposition calling for boycotts.

+Violence against civilians, including sexual violence was reported in November 2025 around Karenni State.
+Including an incident involving the PDF, the claimed assault was performed by Duwon, quartermaster general of the Naypyitaw PDF, the victim a friend of his wife, who then filed complaints with the National Unity Government (NUG).
+The victing being beaten by General Duwon.